Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsection testmanual_1_2 Intended Use of Automatic Tests

 Each modification made in OCCT code must be checked for non-regression by running the whole set of tests.
-The developer who does the modification is responsible for running and ensuring non-regression for the tests available to him.
+The developer who makes the modification is responsible for running and ensuring non-regression for the tests available to him.

 Note that many tests are based on data files that are confidential and thus available only at OPEN CASCADE.
-Thus official certification testing of the changes before integration to master branch of official OCCT Git repository (and finally to the official release) is performed by OPEN CASCADE in any case.
+The official certification testing of each change before its integration to master branch of official OCCT Git repository (and finally to the official release) is performed by OPEN CASCADE to ensure non-regression on all existing test cases and supported platforms.

 Each new non-trivial modification (improvement, bug fix, new feature) in OCCT should be accompanied by a relevant test case suitable for verifying that modification.
 This test case is to be added by the developer who provides the modification.